 The sticker price misses a few things:

 - •Corporate requirements: Many companies mandate SSO or Kerberos authentication.
-That forces Enterprise even if you only need Community features.
+That pushes you onto a paid edition (Lite is the cheapest with SSO) even if you only need Community features otherwise.

 - •Database growth: Start with PostgreSQL, add MongoDB later, and suddenly Community isn't enough.